-Dr Forman is Assistant Professor of Psychiatry, Albert Einstein College of Medicine, and Attending Psychiatrist, Montefiore Medical Center, Bronx, New York.
+Dr Forman is Assistant Professor of Psychiatry, Albert Einstein College of Medicine, and Director of the Addiction Consultation Service at Montefiore Medical Center, Bronx, New York.
 He is the Book Review Editor for Psychiatric Times.

 For this psychiatrist, learning a section of the Talmud known as Megillah brought to light an important exchange that has implications in therapy and psychopharmacology, regardless of theoretical stance.